 National Farm Worker Ministry partners with several farm worker organizations, including the following:

-The mission of Centro Campesino is to improve the lives of members of the Latino and migrant community in southern Minnesota through community organizing, education and advocacy.
-Centro Campesino is membership-based organization that was born and exists to create and demand positive social change.
-We are guided by our values of faith, hope, unity and justice.
+Centro Campesino is a nonprofit organization that works to improve the lives of members of the Latino and migrant communities.
+They serve communities in southern Minnesota through community organizing, education, and advocacy.

 Centro Independiente de Trabajadores Agricolas (CITA)